Rikhil777/HandWritten_Digit_Recogniser/README.md

 ---

+## 🧠 Model Training – Handwritten_Digit_Recogniser.ipynb
+This Jupyter Notebook contains the code used to train the Convolutional Neural Network (CNN) model for handwritten digit recognition using the MNIST dataset.

+## 📌 What's Inside:
+Data Loading & Preprocessing: Loads the MNIST dataset and normalizes the pixel values.

+Model Architecture: Defines a simple CNN with convolutional, pooling, and dense layers.

+Training & Evaluation: Trains the model and evaluates its performance on test data.

+Saving the Model: Exports the trained model as digit_model.keras for use in the Streamlit app.

+## ▶️ How to Use:
+Open Handwritten_Digit_Recogniser.ipynb in Jupyter Notebook, VS Code, or Google Colab.

+Run all the cells to train the model.

+After training completes, the model will be saved as digit_model.keras in your working directory.

+Use this file in your Streamlit app to make predictions.

 ## 📝 Notes

 - The canvas is black with white strokes to match the input format expected by the MNIST-trained model.